This white chocolate chai brownie bar cookie brings together oats, chai spices and white chocolate in one decadent dessert!

 - Prepare the white chocolate brownie layer - In a small bowl, whisk the flour, baking powder and salt together.
 In another bowl or measuring cup, mix the milk and vanilla.

-- In medium bowl, whisk the sugar, melted butter, melted chocolate, large egg and large egg yolk.
+- In medium bowl, whisk the sugar, melted butter, melted white chocolate, large egg and large egg yolk.
 Whisk until well combined.
 Then whisk in half of the flour mixture, followed by the milk/vanilla, and the final half of the flour.
 Pour over the baked oat layer and bake another 25 minutes.
 Allow to cool completely before adding the white chocolate chai topping.

 - Once cool, prepare the white chocolate chai layer.
 In a small sauce pan over low heat, melt the white chocolate and butter, stirring constantly.
 Once melted, add in the powdered sugar, chai spice and vanilla.
 The mixture becomes very thick and clumpy at this point.
 Blend in 2 tablespoons of hot water and stir until the mixture is smooth.
 Pour over the cooled brownie layer and allow to set completely.
 This can take several hours.